 There are some sprayers designed for acids and resins in stains, but most are not.
-With a sprayer designed only for garden sprays, you will probably get through one stain job, but the next time you go for your sprayer, it will not pump nor hold pressure.
+With a sprayer designed only for garden spraying, you may or may not get through one stain job, but the next time you go for your sprayer, it will not pump nor hold pressure.

 Why use a backpack sprayer?
 Pump up sprayers don’t “atomize” liquids like an airless will.
 You don’t need to atomize deck stain (but you do for opaque stain).
 They give a nice uniform application, don’t need to be plugged in and are very easy to use.
 Not to mention the very a relatively inexpensive purchase price.